AdobeDocs/experience-platform.en/help/rtcdp/get-started-with-b2b.md

 >
 >The Real-time CDP Business to Business Edition is currently in beta.
 The documentation and the functionality are subject to change.

 This getting started guide leads you through a sample implementation of the Real-time Customer Data Platform (Real-time CDP) B2B Edition.
-Althouhg this guide will use specic examples, links to additional information will assist you in your set up.
+Although this guide will use specific examples, links to additional information will assist you in your set up.

 This example use case demonstrates the additional benefits of the Real-time CDP B2B Edition to: